Umm Al Nar culture

-Umm Al Nar (أُمّ الـنَّـار) is a Bronze Age culture that existed around 2600-2000 BCE in the area of modern-day United Arab Emirates and Northern Oman.
-The Arabic name has in the past frequently been transliterated as Umm an-Nar and also Umm al-Nar.
-The etymology derives from the island of the same name which lies adjacent to Abu Dhabi city and which provided early evidence and finds attributed to the period.
+Umm Al Nar (أُمّ الـنَّـار) is a Bronze Age culture that existed around 2600-2000 BCE in the area of the modern-day United Arab Emirates and Northern Oman.
+The etymology derives from the island of the same name which lies adjacent to the city of Abu Dhabi, the capital of the UAE, which provided early evidence and finds that came to define the period.

-The Umm Al Nar people were important regional trading intermediaries between the ancient civilisations of Sumeria in Mesopotamia and the Indus Valley Harappan culture.
-Known to the Sumerians as 'Magan', the area was the source of their copper and diorite as well as a trading entrepot for other goods from the Indus Valley, including carnelian jewellery.
+The Umm Al Nar people were important regional trading intermediaries between the ancient civilisations of Sumer in Mesopotamia and the Indus Valley Harappan culture.
+Known to the Sumerians as 'Magan', the area was the source of Sumer's copper and diorite as well as a trading entrepot for other goods from the Indus Valley, including carnelian jewellery.

 Location

-The key site is well protected, but its location between a refinery and a sensitive military area means public access is currently restricted.
-The UAE authorities are working to improve public access to the site, and plan to make this an Abu Dhabi cultural location.
+The key site on the island, today known as Sas Al Nakhl, is protected, but its location between a refinery and a sensitive military area means public access is currently prohibited.

 Attributes

-One element of the Umm Al Nar culture is circular tombs typically characterized by well fitted stones in the outer wall and multiple human remains within.
+A key indicator of the Umm Al Nar culture is circular tombs typically characterized by well fitted ashlar in the outer wall and multiple human remains within.
 The tombs are frequently associated with towers, many of which were built around water sources.

-The Umm Al Nar culture covers around five or six centuries (2600-2000 BCE).
-The name is derived from Umm Al Nar, a small island located on the southeast of the much larger island Abu Dhabi.
-It is one of 200 islands that dominate the coast of Abu Dhabi.